-Despite conflicting data, the Food and Drug Administration’s (FDA) current stance ”is that BPA is safe at the current levels occurring in foods” and “continues to support the safety of BPA for the currently approved uses in food containers and packaging.”
+Despite conflicting data, the Food and Drug Administration’s (FDA) current stance ”is that BPA is safe at the current levels occurring in foods” and the agency "continues to support the safety of BPA for the currently approved uses in food containers and packaging."
 The FDA further states that it continues to carry out “in-depth studies to answer key questions and clarify uncertainties about BPA.”

 In 2012, the FDA did ban manufacturers from using BPA in baby bottles and sippy cups, but it's still legal for use in other products such as plastic dinnerware, food packaging and storage containers, and plastic bags.

 Many experts disagree and suggest that the impact of BPA—and similar plastic chemicals—is likely to be dose-dependent (the more exposure you get, the greater the effect).
 Until we have a better understanding of how BPA effects our health, there are simple ways you can minimize your child’s exposure to plastic chemicals:

 - Whenever possible, opt out of plastic.
 Choose glass, porcelain, or food-grade stainless steel baby bottles, water bottles, cups, and food containers whenever possible.